 How to kick the ball

 Kicking the ball is a fundamental skill in soccer used for passing and shooting.
 Producing a good kick is mostly about balance and composure.
+It takes a lot of practice and repetition when you are learning any technique, so the following tutorial is merely a reference that should be supplemented by many hours of training.

 Striking the ball